ricosjp/monolish/doc/monolish_intro.md

 The first goal of monolish is to implement the basic operations that allow the BLAS, Sparse BLAS, and VML functions of the MKL and CUDA libraries to work on any hardware environment.

 On Intel CPUs and NVIDIA GPUs, MKL and CUDA libraries are the fastest.
 The monolish uses these libraries as much as possible and implements the missing functions by itself.

-When compiling, monolish switches the function to be called if the MKL or CUDA libraries are available or not. monolish wwitch dependency libraries at compile time.
+When compiling, monolish switches the function to be called if the MKL or CUDA libraries are available or not. monolish switches dependency libraries at compile time.

 The current monolish has four branches, `MKL`, `OSS`, `MKL + NVIDIA`, and `OSS + NVIDIA`, as shown in the following figure.